PatchZero: Defending against Adversarial Patch Attacks by Detecting and Zeroing the Patch: Experiments

 \textbf{Effectiveness of the Patch Detector:} To figure out how the patch detector performs in identifying the corrupted pixels, we conduct quantitative evaluations on the RESISC-45 dataset.
 Attacks are generated by Masked AutoPGD under the DO and BPDA attack modes.
 We report the precision, recall, accuracy, and F1 of the adversarial pixel segmentation task on attack images.
 According to Table~\ref{tab:psp-acc}, our patch detector can effectively identify manipulated pixels under both attack modes, although there is a 1\% drop in Recall from DO attack to the stronger BPDA attack.
 Empirically, we observe that these 1\% uncovered pixels, especially at the patch border, can have some influence on the overall accuracy.
 We also evaluated our patch detector on the benign images.
 The false positive detection rate is 5.05e-06.

 \textbf{Transfer across Patch Shapes:} The patch detector in PatchZero operates at the pixel-level, so it can generalize well to different patch shapes.
 We evaluate a version of PatchZero, trained using only square patches, on the Dynamic APRICOT dataset\footnote{https://armory.readthedocs.io/en/latest/scenarios/\#dapricot-object-detection-updated-july-2021}, which contains a mixture of diamond, octagon, and rectangle shape patches.
 We use FasterRCNN as the downstream detector and the Masked PGD attack with 100 iterations.
 As shown in Figure~\ref{fig:dapricot}, PatchZero can detect and remove adversarial pixels accurately across the three different shapes.
-Quantitatively, the mAP of the undefended baseline drops from 27.33\% to 0\%; in contrast, PatchZero has the same benign accuracy of 27.33\% and maintains 20.67\% mAP after attack. \textbf{Transfer across Attack Types:} We have performed experiments of training on one of the three attacks (MPGD, MAPGD, and MCW) and evaluating the defense performance on all three; results are shown in Table~\ref{tab:crossattacks}.
-The task is image classification on the ImageNet and attacks are based on the downstream classifier only (the numbers are a bit different than those reported in Table 1 of the submitted paper as those results were the BPDA trained models).
+Quantitatively, the mAP of the undefended baseline drops from 27.33\% to 0\%; in contrast, PatchZero has the same benign accuracy of 27.33\% and maintains 20.67\% mAP after attack. \textbf{Transfer across Attack Types:} We performed experiments of training PatchZero on one of the three attacks (MPGD, MAPGD, and MCW) and evaluating the defense performance on all three; results are shown in Table~\ref{tab:crossattacks}.
+The attacks are DO only on the Imagenet classification task (the numbers are a bit different than those reported in Table 1 of the submitted paper as those results were the BPDA trained models).
 The results show that, in general, PatchZero trained on one type of attack defends against another attack quite effectively, with only small drops compared to training on the seen attacks.
 This is particularly the case for the model trained with the MCW attack.

-It is noteworthy that CW is the weakest attack of the three (it drops the undefended accuracy less) but is harder to defend against and provides the best generalization.
-A possible explanation for this behavior is that the MPGD and APGD patches have high pixel values and produce patterns that are much more distinct from natural images than the patches generated by CW where the variations are more subtle and a detector able to detect subtle patches generalizes to more distinct patches.
+It is noteworthy that MCW attack is the weakest of the three (it drops the undefended accuracy less) but is harder to defend against and provides the best generalization.
+A likely explanation for this behavior is that the MPGD and MAPGD patches have high pixel values and produce more distinct patterns from natural images than the MCW patches.
+A detector that can detect subtle patches generalizes to more distinct patches.